How can counselling services help my child?

 Cognitive Behavioural Therapy (CBT): The CBT approach is about how your thinking impacts the way you feel and act.
-In other words, exploring how you can get stuck in patterns of behaviour and ways of changing these rather than dwelling on past events.
+In other words, exploring how you can get unstuck from unhealthy thinking patterns, and identify more helpful ways of thinking, can impact your mood and behaviour positively.
 There are typically six or 12 weekly sessions and the therapist sets goals with the young person, in addition to weekly ‘homework’ assignments to increase their ability to cope.

-Mindfulness: Mindfulness is often combined with CBT and helps a young person to focus on difficult thoughts and feeling, rather than avoiding them, so that the fear of them gradually lessens.
+Mindfulness: Mindfulness is often combined with CBT and helps a young person to focus on difficult thoughts and feeling, rather than avoiding them, so that the fear of the unhealthy thoughts gradually lessens.
 Therapists can also include meditation, yoga and breathing exercises.

-Psychotherapy: This is a more long-term therapy and involves talking about the effects of past events and can be more helpful with long-term problems such as depression or eating disorders.
+Psychotherapy: This is a more long-term therapy and involves talking about the effects of past events and can be more helpful with long-term concerns, such as, depression, anxiety or eating disorders.

-Family Therapy: The whole family works with the family therapist to try and understand the problems they are all having.
-It can help improve communications between family members and address issues; such as, increasing parenting skills, discipline, children’s behavioural problems, disability, family breakdown, addiction and domestic violence.
+Family Therapy: The whole family works with the family therapist to explore and understand the concerns they are all experiencing.
+Family counselling can help improve communications between family members and address issues; such as, increasing parenting skills, discipline, children’s behavioural problems, disability, life stage transitions, family breakdown, addiction and domestic abuse.